enkidevs/curriculum/Web/HTML/formatting-text-elements/intro-abbr.md

 As for the `title` attribute, when it's present it has to have a full description of the abbreviation because it provides important semantic meaning when used with the `<abbr>` element.

-The content of the title is often shown in a toltip when a user hovers over the element.
+The content of the title is often shown in a tooltip when a user hovers over the element.
 Also, some browsers add a dotted underline to the content of the element.

 Example:
 ```